 Before you get into any further detail it would be a good idea to watch a video to get an idea of what you will be doing.
-The one I am directing you to is the first of the ones below.
-This is a good time to take a break and get a tea/coffee.
+The one I am directing you to is the first and shorter of the ones below.

-Two videos are referenced on the SiteWorks website and both are demonstrations of SiteWorks by our Lead Developer, Nick Talbott.
+Two videos 3 are referenced on the SiteWorks website and both are demonstrations of SiteWorks.

-Nick's original early 2023 SiteWorks demo is the Alpha version of the product but the content is still valid.
+The first (early 2023) SiteWorks demo is the Alpha version of the product but the content is still valid.
 It is 24 minutes long and gives you a good introduction to site editing.

-The second video is Nick's June 2023 SiteWorks demo and is the Beta version of the product and covers much of the Alpha video plus a little more.
+The second video (June 2023) SiteWorks demo is the Beta version of the product and covers much of the Alpha video plus a little more.
 The entire Let's Talk Tech session was videoed and is 1 hr 44 minutes in total.
-Nick's part begins just after 9 minutes and ends around 41 minutes with Q & A following on.
+The SiteWorks part begins just after 9 minutes and ends around 41 minutes with Q & A following on.